microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/scheduledpermissionsrequest.md

 ---
 title: "scheduledPermissionsRequest resource type"
-description: "Represents a permissions request that (EPM) will use to manage permissions for a request identity on resources in the authorization system."
+description: "Represents a request for permissions on resources in a target authorization system that an identity has made through Microsoft Entra Permissions Management, either directly or indirectly."
 author: "mrudulahg01"
 ms.localizationpriority: medium
 ms.prod: "multicloud-permissions-management"